-The house at 41 Thanet Street, Malvern, is a fine and highly intact example of a Federation house.
+Knowles, 5 Haverbrack Avenue, Malvern, is a fine and highly intact example of a Federation house.
 The house strongly reflects the Federation Queen Anne architectural style popular in the first decade of the twentieth century in Malvern and across Melbourne more broadly.
-The asymmetrical composition, with complex roof forms and multiple gabled bays including diagonally projecting corner bay, along with architectural elements and materials such as prominent tall chimneys, half-timbering with roughcast render, timber verandah detailing, and decorative coloured glass, are typical of the style.
+The asymmetrical composition with complex roof forms, gabled bays and corner turret, along with architectural elements and materials such as tall chimneys, half-timbering with roughcast render, and timber verandah detailing, are typical of the style.
 The use of quality materials and elaborate detailing imparts a sense of grandeur and demonstrates the status of the owner in wealthy established areas such as Malvern in the early twentieth century.